alavrik/erlson/README.md

 from maps.

 This syntax change is backward compatible.
-The old syntax is still supported with Erlang R16 and earlier releases.
+The old syntax is still supported with Erlang R16 and earlier releases.</b>

 Erlson - Erlang Simple Object Notation